People who work in sports are driven by passion. Many positions demand long hours and big workloads. This is par for the course for most professions.

 A 2011 study published in Cognition found that sporadic breaks lead to ‘goal reactivation.’
 For example, let’s say you work as a coach.
 You’re spending a large chunk of your day writing drills and practices, but you start to feel ‘lost in the weeds’ as some might say.

 To refocus, it’s best to take a short break.
 This gives you the opportunity to think about the bigger picture and identify what, specifically, you’re trying to achieve.
 When you return to your task, you have a clear mind and can work faster.

-The point is, if your employer doesn’t give you the chance to add some goal reactivation to your workday, your performance will suffer immensely.
+The point is, if your employer doesn’t give you a chance to add some goal reactivation to your workday, your performance will suffer immensely.

 Apathetic employees are neither happy nor unhappy.
-They simply go through the motions doing the bare minimum and stay detached from their colleagues.
+They simply go through the motions doing the bare minimum and staying detached from their colleagues.
 Your boss might be pushing you to this mindset.

 How to Address Being Overworked

 This is one of the hardest conversations you will have with your boss.
 You obviously don’t want to sound like you’re complaining or can’t handle normal levels of work pressure.
 But you need to take care of yourself so speaking up is a must.

 Remember, you’re not complaining — you’re being a problem solver.
 Your burnout is a problem that is manageable so when you bring it up to your boss, offer a solution.
 Perhaps you need more training to complete harder tasks or lack the tools you need to deliver work before deadlines.

 Whatever your problems and solutions are, you must be specific.
 Provide examples of ongoing issues, then present the intended outcome of your solutions.
 This way, you’re not dwelling on the past.
 You’re thinking ahead.

 Don’t let your work in sports burn you out.
 A simple, productive conversation with your boss is the best way to manage and, hopefully, prevent the many symptoms of burnout.